Self Aggrandizement Alert: Newton and the Counterfeiter’s UK Paperback is out, Critics Don’t Quail in Horror

 Should any of this move you to more curiosity, you can check out the work at your local bookstore, (I hope), or online at the usual suspects: Amazon, Powells, Barnes and Noble, Indiebound and across the pond at Amazon.co.uk, Waterstones, Blackwells, Books Etc., and John Smith & Son — not to mention electronically Amazon’s Kindle store, the Barnes and Noble store (Not sure if it’s available yet at Apple’s ibook store, but I’ll check and update.)

 Self promotion (at least thus nakedly) now at an end.
-As you were.Explore posts in the same categories: good books, History of Science, Newton and the Counterfeiter, Self-aggrandizement comment below, or link to this permanent URL from your own site.
+As you were.good books, History of Science, Newton and the Counterfeiter, Self-aggrandizement comment below, or link to this permanent URL from your own site.